fabiana1rossi/coTWAS/README.md

 ## Software and package versions

-The R packages used and their version information are provided in the Key Resources Table in the Supplementary Materials of the associated manuscript, as well as in the README_Packages_and_Versions file included in this repository.
+The R packages used and their version information are provided in Supplementary Table 9 of the associated manuscript, as well as in the README_Packages_and_Versions file included in this repository.

 ## Pipeline